DarshanDusad/IARC/README.md

 Read the manual of LSA, all three modes, Serial, analog, digital. <br />
 We are using analog for basic line following.
 (For now)(PD too) <br />
 Line following was done.
 Code & Video for the same are uploaded. <br />
+For the detection of turns we previously used junction pulse of the lsa08 which automatically tells us if the bot detects a node.
+In order to find the condition of turning we used a range of values for which the bot stays on the line.
+We used it as a boundary condition to determine till when we wanna turn.
+Also used the range of values to determine the particular cases of the special turn we gonna take.